SchulerTsang/HugoBlog/content/posts/EveryQuotes.md

 > **"Two things are infinite: the universe and human stupidity; and I'm not sure about the universe."**
 >
 > —Albert Einstein

+Update date: 2024/04/22

+> **"Wisdom is knowing what to do next.
+Skill is knowing how to do it.
+Virtue is doing it."**
+>
+> —Thomas Jefferson